 Students enrolled in Excel TECC career technical programs have several ways of earning college credits associated with their program.
 Explore your options on this page:

-*College Tech Prep - Lakeland Community College and Cuyahoga Community College
+*College Tech Prep - Lakeland Community College, Cuyahoga Community College and Stark State College

 *University of Akron

 *Career Technical Credit Transfer [CT2]/Career-Technical Assurance Guides [CTAGs]-statewide guarantee of credit transfer

 What are college advanced standing and credit opportunities?